mdixon1010/sql_syllabus/readme.md

 # Learning SQL Reference Guide

 This repository is meant to be a reference of materials to learn all about [SQL](https://en.wikipedia.org/wiki/SQL).
-This can be used by folks who are new to to the data space and/or SQL altogether and seasoned professionals to brush up on things, or provide additional materials to the junior folks using it for learning.
+This can be used by folks who are new to to the data space and/or SQL altogether and seasoned professionals to brush up on things, or provide additional materials for junior folks to use to learn.

 ## The SQL Syllabus